 Vesting schedules reward long-term performance and incentivize long-term stock appreciation and increased stockholder returns.
-For each stock option and RSU granted, the Compensation Committee sets a vesting schedule over four years, with no vesting during the first year.
+For each stock option and RSU granted (except PRSUs), the Compensation Committee sets a vesting schedule over four years, with no vesting during the first year.
 Therefore, the stock options and RSUs granted to our executive officers directly align the interests of our executive officers with the interests of our stockholders and Ionis' long-term success.
-The actual economic value of stock option awards depends directly on the performance of our stock price over the period during which the awards vest and the period during which the options may be exercised.
+The actual economic value of stock option awards depends directly on the performance of our stock price over the period during which the awards vest and the period during which the stock options may be exercised.
 In other words, the stock options are not worth anything if our stock price does not increase above the exercise price.
 Our executive officers will only realize economic value when our stock price, and consequently stockholder value, increases.
 Similarly, in the same way our stockholder returns increase and decrease based on our stock's performance, the value to our employees of the RSUs increases and decreases based on our stock's performance.
+In addition, RSUs promote retention and reinforce an ownership culture, and provide value even during periods of stock price or market underperformance.

-We do not tie vesting to the achievement of specific events, such as annual metrics, because we do not want to encourage our employees to deviate from our company objectives, which we believe optimizes sustained stockholder value; nor do we want our employees to take unnecessary risks just to meet a short-term metric.
+With the exception of PRSUs awarded to our CEO, we do not tie vesting to the achievement of specific events, such as annual metrics, because we do not want to encourage our employees to deviate from our company objectives, which we believe optimizes sustained stockholder value; nor do we want our employees to take unnecessary risks just to meet a short-term metric.

 Each year the Compensation Committee approves a stock option and RSU budget for annual employee merit awards.
 We do not grant options or RSUs in excess of this budget without Compensation Committee approval.
 The stock option vesting schedule is typically over a four-year period at the rate of 25% at the end of the first year and then at the rate of 2.08% per month for 36 months thereafter during the optionee's employment.
 The RSU vesting schedule is typically over a four-year period at the rate of 25% per year.
 In addition, as further described below, our executive officers must hold shares received upon vesting of their RSUs until they meet certain ownership thresholds or no longer serve the Company.
 These practices align our employee compensation with our stockholders' interests because if stockholder value declines over time, so too will the value of the equity compensation provided to all employees.
-We have historically had low employee turnover, particularly in our management team, and the members of our management have traditionally held their options for a long period of time before exercise.
-Our low turnover is indicative of our employees' commitment to Ionis and its technology and reflects our officers' belief in the long-term value of our stock.
+We have historically had low employee turnover, particularly in our management team, and the members of our management have traditionally held their stock options for a long period of time before exercise.
+Our low turnover is indicative of our employees' commitment to Ionis and its technology and reflects our executive officers' belief in the long-term value of our stock.